-Current research includes (1) test of models of collaborative governance in the context of civic mega-events, (2) analyzing implementation of the Affordable Care Act, and (3) examining similarities and differences in CIO behavior in public agencies versus commercial firms.
+Current research includes analysis of collaborative governance in the context of civic events, and examination of similarities and differences in CIO behavior in public agencies versus commercial firms.

 ||Noh, Shihyun and Dale Krane.
 2016.
 "Implementing the Affordable Care Act Health Insurance Exchanges: State Government Choices and Policy Outcomes."
 Publius: The Journal of Federalism 46 (3): 416-440.|